vinceimbat/vinceimbat/content/poetics.md

   - thoughts
   - seedlings
 ---
 I use the word poetics liberally to refer to a personal, usually unique, way of creating art.
+I also use it to mean how I understand and approach creativity.